aiven/devportal/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.rst

 .. note::

-   - The cross cluster replication feature for Aiven for OpenSearch is a beta release.
    - Cross cluster replication is not available for the Hobbyist and Startup plans.

 Follow these steps to set up :doc:`cross cluster replication </docs/products/opensearch/concepts/cross-cluster-replication-opensearch>` for your Aiven for OpenSearch service: